HVML/PurC/README.md

 We assume that you are using Linux.

-After fetched the source of PurC, you can change to the root of the source treen,
+After fetched the source of PurC, you can change to the root of the source tree,
       and use the following command line to build and install PurC:

 ```